cwand/mmct/docs/documentation.md

 ---

+### Using multiple threads (`mt_tester`)

+Since most computers have multiple processors, the Monte Carlo sampling can typically be sped up by running the sampling process in multiple threads. mmct supports this feature with the `mt_tester` class, which is a derived class from the `tester` class, with the only difference being the parallilsation of the sampling process.

+#### Constructing the multithreaded tester

+Just like its parent class, `mt_tester` has a single constructor with no
+parameters:

+---

+`mt_tester()` -- Create a new instance of the multithreaded tester class

+---

+#### Member variables of the multithreaded tester class

+The multithreaded tester class inherits the member variables of `tester`, and additionally has one member variable:

+---

+`mt_tester.threads` : `int` -- The number of threads to use.
+Defaults to `None`, in which case the system uses the default amount (usually the number of logical processors)

+---

 ## Other functions

 The following functions are not directly related to the act of testing a multinomial distribution, but are still availble from the `mmct` package